nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Architecture

-The above _**Architecture Diagram**_ explains the high-level design of the App.

 Given below is a quick overview of the main components of the app, and how they interact with each other.

+To better illustrate and explain the high-level design of the App, we have also included the _**Architecture Diagram**_ below.

 <img class="diagram" src="images/ArchitectureDiagram.png" width="400px">

 <div style="page-break-after: always;"></div>
 #### Main components of the architecture

-`Main` has 2 classes called `Main` and `MainApp`.
+The `Main` part of the app has 2 classes called `Main` and `MainApp`.
 Its responsibilities are:

 * On startup: Initializes all components in the appropriate sequence (storage, model, logic, UI) and connects them with each other.

 * On shutdown: Shuts down all the components and invokes cleanup methods wherever necessary.

-`Commons` represents a collection of classes used by multiple other components, and it stores information like GUI settings and user-visible error messages.
+The `commons` package represents a collection of classes used by multiple other components, and it stores information like GUI settings and user-visible error messages.

-The rest of the App consists of four components.
+The rest of the App consists of four components, each as their own package of related files:

 * `UI`: The user interface of the app.
 * `Logic`: The command executor.